nagygr/mango/go.md

 ### Tests

 Any file that's name ends with `_test.go` is considered a test file.
-Within test files, the public functions with names matching `Test...` will be called and as part of the test suite.
+Within test files, the public functions with names matching `Test...` and taking a pointer to `testing.T` will become part of the executed test suite.

 An example simple test file: